 The 11 Best Ski Runs at Alta

-Utah boasts the "Greatest Snow on Earth," and skiers agree that the greatest of the great graces the slopes of Alta in Little Cottonwood Canyon near Salt Lake City.
-High elevation, dry air, primarily north-facing aspect, and lake-effect snowfall on the Wasatch Mountains makes the perfect combination, dumping an average of 551 inches of fluffy powder per season.
-Adding to Alta’s allure is the excellent terrain for all types of skiers.
-The area is huge, featuring nearly 120 named runs, so it can be hard to figure out where to go and make the most of your day.
-To help, here is a description of the 11 best runs at Alta, who will love them, and how to get to there.
+Utah boasts the "Greatest Snow on Earth," much of which graces the slopes of Alta Ski Area in Little Cottonwood Canyon.
+High elevation, dry air, primarily north-facing aspect, and lake-effect snowfall makes for the perfect combination.
+Alta Ski Area receives 554 inches of fluffy powder per season.
+In addition to legendary snowfall, Alta’s offers excellent terrain for all types of skiers.
+The trail map can be overwhelming, featuring nearly over 116 named runs, so it can be hard to figure out where to go and make the most of your day.
+To help, here is a selection of 11 of the best runs at Alta—who will love them, and how to get to there.

 Crooked Mile: A gentle, groomed slope undulating beneath Albion and Sunnyside lifts that makes the perfect introductory run at Alta.
 It is fairly wide open, but it narrows in some places.
 This is good for practicing speed checks and tighter turns, while leaving space for sweeping arcs on the wide corners.

 Home Run: This fun run connects the base of Supreme lift with the base of Albion and Sunnyside lifts.
 Get to it from the top of Sunnyside by taking Dipsy Doodle.
 Home Run is a wide open path that sweeps through the lower Albion Area.
-Near the bottom, it has a short S-bend constriction between some trees to maneuver.
+The views on this run are a treat.
+Cruise Home Run while looking at Greeley Bowl and Gunsight above you, it's all the motivation you need to keep progressing your skiing abilities.

 Devil’s Elbow: This is one of the longest blue runs at Alta, snaking a path from top to bottom of Sugarloaf lift.
 A fairly steep but wide open section at the very beginning dictates some strong turns, but soon the angle relaxes to a long, broad runout.
 This pattern continues through a few more steep to less-steep sections until the bottom.
 The perimeter areas offer excellent practice for powder turns, brief tree skiing, and even low rock jumps.
 Unsure intermediates should ski Devil’s Elbow on their first trip to the top of the ski area.